gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.4/index.md

 ## Experimental: Gatsby Functions

-We're introducing serverless functions in Gatsby & Gatsby Cloud and you can use it as an experiment now!
+We're making our initial alpha release serverless functions in Gatsby!

-To use it, add a flag to your `gatsby-config.js`:
+To try it, add a flag to your `gatsby-config.js`:

 ```js
 // In your gatsby-config.js